tale-toul/OCP4AzureIPI/README.md

 To access the bastion VM using ssh, a public ssh key is injected during creation, this ssh key is expected to be found in a file called __ocp-install.pub__ in the __Terraform/Bastion__ directory.

 ### Conditionally creating the bastion infrastructure
 A boolean variable is used to decide if the bastion infrastructure will be created or not.
-The bastion infrastructure may not be required for example because the Openshift intaller is going to be run from an already existing host.
+The bastion infrastructure may not be required for example because the Openshift installer is going to be run from an already existing host.

-The variable is called __create_bastion__ and its default value is __true__, the bastion will be created, to skip the creation of the bastion infrastructure assing the value __false__ to the variable:
+The variable is called __create_bastion__ and its default value is __true__, the bastion will be created, to skip the creation of the bastion infrastructure assign the value __false__ to the variable:

 ```
 $ terraform apply -var="create_bastion=false"